Pattern Hopf algebras: Hopf algebra structure on marked permutations

 Now, if $\gamma^* = \epsilon_1^* \star \dots \star \epsilon_j^* $ is the stable factorization of $\gamma^*$, because $\gamma^* = \tau_1^* \star \dots \star \tau_j^* $ we have that from \cref{rem:smallestfact} that

 Thus

 and so $\beta^* \leq_{fac} \gamma^*$, as desired. \end{proof}

 In the following proof, we will start by showing that the given factorization of $\gamma^* $ can be assumed to be the stable factorization.
-Then, using \cref{thm:Lyndonfact} and the fact that the factorization of $\gamma^* $ is a shuffle of Lyndon words to establish the desired inequality.
+Then, we use \cref{thm:Lyndonfact} and the fact that the factorization of $\gamma^* $ is a shuffle of Lyndon words to establish the desired inequality.

 \begin{proof}[Proof of \cref{lm:bplol}] Write $j=j(\gamma^*)$.
 We first see that if $\gamma^* $ has some factorization that is a word shuffle of stable words $l_1, \dots , l_k$, then the stable factorization is also a word shuffle of these words.